Samyaknidhi/DPD_HLS/README.md

 This project implements a Digital Pre-Distortion (DPD) system based on an orthogonal polynomial representation to linearize the non-linear behavior of Radio Frequency (RF) Power Amplifiers (PAs).
 The work focuses on a structured, model-based DPD formulation that is amenable to fixed-point arithmetic and hardware implementation.

-The system simulates a complete digital communication transmit and receive chain, including constellation mapping, pulse shaping, digital up-conversion, non-linear PA modeling, digital down-conversion, and a feedback-based coefficient adaptation loop using an indirect learning architecture.
+The system simulates a complete digital communication transmit and receive chain, including constellation mapping, pulse shaping, digital up-conversion, modulator, non-linear PA modeling, demodulator, digital down-conversion, and a feedback-based coefficient adaptation loop using an indirect learning architecture.

 This implementation was developed in parallel with an evolutionary-optimization–based DPD approach, enabling a comparative study between model-structured and optimizer-driven DPD formulations.

----

 ## Motivation